 - a.
 Observers, (including coaches with students in the round) are permitted to attend any debates.
 Electronic (audio and/or video) recording of the debates shall be prohibited without prior consent of the IHSA.
 Scouting is not allowed. - b.
 Competitors are not allowed to attend debates while they are still competing. - 5.
 Matching of Teams and Drawing Procedures: - a.
 The State Final Manager will create a list of all judges, as posted by coaches in the Tabroom.
 Judge changes at registration will not be reflected.
-Each team will be given the opportunity to strike judges for the duration
+Each team will be given the opportunity to strike judges for the duration of the preliminary rounds, based upon the judge pool.

-- of the preliminary rounds, based upon the judge pool. - b.
+- b.
 There will be a random drawing to determine pairings for Rounds 1 and 2.
 Subsequent preliminary rounds should be power matched, high-low within brackets. - c.
 If there are at least forty (40) teams in the tournament, debaters advancing to the octa-final round will be paired according to a bracket prepared by the Tournament Committee.
 If there are at least eighty-five (85) teams, elimination rounds will begin with double octa-finals (top 32).
 If there are less than 40 teams, elimination rounds will begin with quarterfinals. - d.
 If in the elimination rounds, teams from the same school are necessarily paired against each other, they may either debate to determine a winner or the coach of the school involved may designate one of the teams as the winner of the round.
 Elimination brackets will not be altered to prevent such pairings. - e.
 In the elimination rounds, sides will be determined by a flip of a coin, unless they have met previously.
 In such cases the debaters will switch sides. - f.
 At the start of each elimination round, a list of possible judges for each round will be created by the IHSA.
 A head coach or assistant coach from each team in the round will have 5 minutes to strike one judge from the list for that round. - 6.
 Advancement and Determination of Winners: The highest-ranking teams will be paired for elimination rounds on Saturday. - 7.
 Ties: Speaker points will break ties. - 8.
 Judging: - a.
 Two (2) judges shall be used for each debate in the preliminaries.
 As availability permits, three (3) judges should be used in all eliminations except for the final round.
 Five (5) judges shall be used in the final debate. - b.
 Each participating school shall provide one (1) judge per (2) teams entered as long as the tournament is flighted.
 Each participating school shall provide one (1) judge per team entered if the tournament is not flighted. - c.
 Schools, which fail to provide the required number of judges in accordance with their entries, shall be subject to disqualification of two (2) Public Forum team per missing judge.
 Judges must not be affiliated with the teams they are judging.
-All individuals used to fulfill a school's judging requirements must be high school graduates and meet one of the following criteria: - Debated at least five tournaments at the Varsity level in the entered division. - 2.
-Judged at least 10 Varsity rounds in Illinois in the entered division.
+All individuals used to fulfill a school's judging requirements must be high school graduates and meet one of the following criteria: - 1.
+Debated at least five tournaments at the Varsity level in the entered division. - 2.
+Judged at least 10 Varsity rounds in Illinois in the entered division. - 3.
+Judges should be specifically trained for the division they are judging in and are expected to take careful "flows"/notes of arguments made throughout the debate.